 I have mulled and agonized on what side of this I am on.

 - Are teachers should be spending their paychecks on items for their classroom that the kids won’t really care about?

 - Do teachers who don’t have a specific color palette for their classroom that rivals that of a wedding featured on My Fair Wedding or Four Weddings are not to be taken seriously?

 - Are the fads seen on Instagram and Pinterest perpetuating the notion that all classrooms have to have the perfect Pinterest look?

 IT.
 DOESN’T. MATTER!

-You want to put all the books you have accumulated onto a Goodwill bookshelf without bothering to place them in in color-coordinated bins?
+Do you want to put all the books you have accumulated onto a Goodwill bookshelf without bothering to place them in color-coordinated bins?
 Do it.

-So I say this you, you new teacher, or vet teacher that happened to stumble across this blog post, do you.
+So I say this to you, new teacher, or vet teacher that happened to stumble across this blog post, do you.
 What works for you will in turn work for your students.